Alexoa4/Forensic-Disc-Analysis/README.md

 - Write a comprehensive SBAR Report.

 <h2>Investigate an Incident Using a SIEM</h2>
-<p>We are to identify whether the  email received by AT-USA employee is benign or has malicious intent, then use the SIEM to validate whatever hypotheses we might be able to glean from the threat.</p>
+<p>We are to identify whether the  email received by an AT-USA employee is benign or has malicious intent, then use the SIEM to validate whatever hypotheses we might be able to glean from the threat.</p>
 <b><p>Starter Pivots: </p></b> <br>
 - TimeStamps <br>
 - Email Address <br>